 Additionally, when booking through Gigmasters, the magician gets the customer's email and phone number as soon as a quote is sent.

 The magicians who charge $1,000 or more may skip the booking process through Gigmasters to avoid the cost of Gigmasters' booking fee (the booking fee is a percentage of the magician's price rather than a fixed amount).

 On Gigmasters, there are 5% more magicians in Chicago than in Indianapolis; yet 300% more requests for a magician in Chicago than in Indianapolis.
 This is just one website, but going by the numbers on this website, it seems an Indianapolis magician would do well to move to Chicago.

-In terms of requests for a magician, Chicago blows out of the water every other city within 300 miles.
-It's triple the number of requests no matter which city you look at.
+In terms of requests for a magician, Chicago blows every other city within 300 miles out of the water.
+Chicago has triple the number of requests no matter which city you look at.

 Order of the number of magician requests by Midwest cities: